mugnavo/varo.dev/README.md

 # varo.dev

 > [!NOTE]
 > This project is currently undergoing a rewrite.
-If you're interested in the code from the Cebu Hacktoberfest 2024 Hackathon, you can find it in the [`nuxt`](https://github.com/mugnavo/varo.dev/tree/nuxt) branch.
+If you're looking for the code from the Cebu Hacktoberfest 2024 Hackathon, you can find it in the [`nuxt`](https://github.com/mugnavo/varo.dev/tree/nuxt) branch.

 The AI-powered matchmaking platform for developers, open-source projects, and indie hackers.